Support booting from USB devices exposed as non-removable

 Once done, the "known issues" page should be updated to remove all the Sandisk sticks, and possibly others.

-#17 Updated by sajolida almost 5 years ago
+#17 Updated by sajolida about 5 years ago

 Already two people reported that newer SanDisk might have a different firmware that fixes this issue.
 But that still need confirmation.